simonmiller99/infometis-local/docs/INSTRUCTIONS.md

-# Infometis Local Build & Management Instructions
+# Manual Install After Fresh Build

 ## Configuration of the Stack